 How much money is the developer going to fund the new homeowners association when it is turned over?
 When will the association take over?
+Important because at one point the developer will release ownership/management of the association.
+In one case, the developer completely cleared out the common areas of furniture and any items not fixed.
+This left the owners to have to determine how to redo all those areas.

 What is included in the assets of the homeowners association?
+This must be very clear.